-Adjudication Process
+Adjudication Processes

 The University's processes for adjudicating complaints of alleged sexual misconduct are described in the Title IX Harassment Policy, Student Sexual Misconduct Policy, and the Discriminatory Harassment Policy.
-The University's processes are designed to be prompt, fair and impartial and are conducted by trained investigators and decision makers.
+The University's processes are designed to be prompt, fair and impartial and are conducted by investigators and decision makers who are trained on an annual basis.
+A responding party will receive notice of an allegation of sexual misconduct that will include the date, time, and location, if known, of the alleged incident and a statement identifying the specific policy or policies violated.
 The standard of proof in the adjudication of complaints is the preponderance of the evidence.
+The responding party is presumed not responsible for the alleged conduct until a determination is made.
 The complainant and the respondent are entitled to the same opportunities to have an advisor of the party's choice present during any meeting related to the complaint and to present witnesses.
+The parties will have equal opportunities to review and inspect evidence obtained in the investigation that is directly related to the allegations.
+There may be restrictions on evidence considered by the investigators and/or decision makers, including evidence regarding prior sexual history or character evidence.
+In no event will the parties directly question each other at any time during the adjudication process.
 Both the complainant and the respondent are simultaneously informed in writing of the outcome.
 These policies also describe the procedures for appeal; parties will be informed of any changes to the results that occur prior to the results becoming final and when the results become final.
 These policies also describe the sanctions that may be imposed following a finding of responsibility for sexual misconduct, which include suspension or dismissal from the University.
+These policies also describe informal resolution processes that may be available to the parties.

-Changes to Academic, Living and Working Situations
+Changes to Academic, Living, and Working Situations